-Carbon Dioxide Equivalent (CO2e or CO2eq) means the standard metric measure to compare the global warming potential of various GHGs over a specified timescale [Drafting note: See also TCLP Glossary: Carbon Dioxide Equivalent].
+Carbon Dioxide Equivalent (CO2e or CO2eq) means the standard metric measure to compare the global warming potential of various GHGs over a specified timescale.
 It allows a Carbon Footprint consisting of different GHGs to be expressed as a single number.
+[See also TCLP Glossary: Carbon Dioxide Equivalent.]

 Carbon Footprint means the total annual GHG Emissions relating to the [Supplier]’s business, expressed as a CO2e.
-[Drafting note: See TCLP Glossary: Carbon Footprint.]
+[See TCLP Glossary: Carbon Footprint.]